tud03125/DoTT_Bioinformatics/README.md

   Produces separate files for significant genes (directional, i.e., log2FC > 1) and absolute significant genes (using |log2FC| > 1, including individual mean values).

 - **GSEA Pre-ranked List Generation:**
-Optionally generates a GSEA pre-ranked list from the DESeq2 results and prints instructions for upload to GenePattern.
+Optionally generates a GSEA pre-ranked list from the DESeq2 results and uses that to run GSEA Pre-Ranked analysis to create 1) FDR-significant bubble plot and 2) list of ES plots from that pre-ranked list.

 - **Machine Learning Modules:**